 Studio Visits with Rachel

-- Professional, one-on-one or small group consult
+- Professional, one-on-one consultations, or small group consultations

 - Writing, editing, and publishing your work

 - Personal counsel for generating a creative orientation